Editor/co-written by: Greg Taniguchi

 Tamaen is probably one of the few places in the U.S. that you can get several types of wagyu.
 They not only offer up Kobe beef, but also American wagyu by Snake River Farms (SRF) and USDA prime beef from the U.S. and Australia.

 Address: 1935 Pacific Coast Hwy, Lomita, CA 90717

 Phone: (310) 326-0829

-Tip: be sure to call head to check on wait times because this is another very Japanese place that is tiny (don’t expect a lot for atmosphere either except for scent of beef in the air).
+Tip: be sure to call ahead to check on wait times because this is another very Japanese place that is tiny (don’t expect a lot for atmosphere either except for the scent of beef in the air).

 http://www.tamaenus.com/ (very nicely done website)

 We’re regulars at Manpuku and Hachi although you need to check them all out.